qendro/DXNN-Trader-v2/README.md

         git commit -m "Added new feature"
         git push -u origin new-feature

+        git log --oneline   # Log of all versions git log --stat      # Log with changes

 ### 1. Build the Docker image (ONLY ONCE):
     # a.
 Open terminal/PowerShell.